Microsoft EA Cost Optimization FAQs

 - Azure through an EA (with an Azure Monetary Commitment) typically comes with a discount off pay-as-you-go rates, and you have price predictability.
 If you have substantial Azure usage, putting it in the EA with a committed spend can yield savings (and Microsoft sometimes adds bonus credits for EA Azure commitments).

-One company found that moving to Microsoft 365 via the EA eliminated separate licenses for anti-virus, archiving, and conferencing (which came with Microsoft 365)โthat consolidation saved them a lot more than just the cost of the Microsoft license.
+One company found that moving to Microsoft 365 via the EA eliminated separate licenses for anti-virus, archiving, and conferencing (which came with Microsoft 365)—that consolidation saved them a lot more than just the cost of the Microsoft license.

 In summary, shifting to cloud services under an EA can save money if you take advantage of bundled offerings and volume discounts and actively manage your cloud consumption to avoid sprawl.
-Itโs not automatic โ you must ensure youโre not double-paying (e.g., still paying for on-prem licenses and cloud simultaneously beyond the necessary transition period) and trim redundant solutions that the Microsoft cloud replaces.

 Q: How does an EA help with budgeting and predictability of costs?

-A: One big benefit of an EA is cost predictability.
+One big benefit of an EA is cost predictability.
 With an EA, you typically lock in pricing for the term (three years), which means you know in advance what your annual payments will be.
-This shields you from Microsoftโs list price increases during that period.
-It also allows you to spread payments annually (or even make equal payments) rather than large one-time purchases, smoothing out cash flow.

-Finance teams appreciate that an EA turns many variable costs (like when to upgrade or fluctuating license purchases) into a steady, forecastable expense.
 Additionally, since true-ups happen on a known schedule (annually), you can plan for any growth-related costs as part of your budget cycle.
 Many companies set aside a contingency in the budget for expected true-up additions.

 In contrast, if you were buying licenses ad-hoc, you might face unplanned expenditures whenever a project spins up or a new version releases.
-The EAโs structure avoids that: you budget the EA payment, and youโre covered for new versions and moderate growth.
+The EA’s structure avoids that: you budget the EA payment, and you’re covered for new versions and moderate growth.

-For example, a CIO might say, โOur EA costs $1M per year for the next three years, and that covers all our Microsoft software for our current 1,000 users plus anticipated growth.โ That kind of stability is valuable.
-Also, with an EA, you donโt have to worry about sudden price hikes โ e.g., if Microsoft raises Office 365 prices by 10%, your EA price for Office 365 is locked until renewal so that you can defer impact.
+That kind of stability is valuable.
+Also, with an EA, you don’t have to worry about sudden price hikes – e.g., if Microsoft raises Office 365 prices by 10%, your EA price for Office 365 is locked until renewal so that you can defer impact.

 In short, an EA converts unpredictable, sporadic spending into a predictable OPEX line item, making IT financial planning much easier.